jaytality/spark/README.md

 >

 This project is a micro-framework, a router that responds to any defined method (GET, POST, PUT, DELETE, MYCUSTOMHTTPMETHOD) - ideal for API frameworks, or Request Reactive applications.

 Deploy this project within the `/code` folder of a [Touchstone](https://github.com/jaytwitch/touchstone) deployment for quick deployment on [Keystone](https://github.com/jaytwitch/keystone)

 -----

+## Features

+* Support for any defined/custom HTTP request method
+* On-the-fly ORM with RedBeanPHP

 ## Usage